Reading

 • Click settings in the upper right, then select the Pages section

-• Change “Source” to gh-pages / (root) folder and click Save
+• Change “Branch” to gh-pages / (root) folder and click Save

 • Copy your new site’s URL to your clipboard

-• Go back to the ‘Code’ tab for your project respository and find the line “No description, website, or topics provided” and click “Edit” on the right as shown in the following figure.
+• Go back to the ‘Code’ tab for your project repository and find the line “No description, website, or topics provided” and click “Edit” on the right as shown in the following figure.

 • Paste the URL in the “Website” box.
 This will make it easier for others to find your website.